eschoi-ml/eschoi-ml.github.io/kfd/kfd.md

-# Martyrdom and Korean Catholic Heritage
+# Martyrdom and Korean Catholic & Cultural Heritage

 Hello, my name is Eunsoo.
 I’m a Korean-American Catholic and parishioner at [Our Lady of Peace Church & Shrine](https://www.olop-shrine.org) in California, USA.
 On September 20, 2025, our parish celebrated the feast day of the Korean Martyrs - St. Andrew Kim Taegon, Paul Chong Hasang and Companions.